Institute of Contemporary Art, Boston: Exhibitions

 The ICA's exhibition program has included the Momentum series, focusing on the work of emerging artists; the Sandra and Gerald Fineberg Art Wall, an annual, site-specific commission in the museum lobby; the James and Audrey Foster Prize, a biennial exhibition and award for Boston-area artists; and selections from the permanent collection.
-The West Gallery (known today as Bridgitt and Bruce Evans Family and Karen and Brian Conway Galleries), the largest exhibition space, has featured solo and group exhibitions including Super Vision (2006), Philip-Lorca diCorcia (2007), Street Level (2008), Anish Kapoor (2008), Tara Donovan (2008), Shepard Fairey (2009), and Mark Bradford (2011).
-The most recent shows include Liz Deschenes (2016), Mark Dion: Misadventures of a 21st-Century Naturalist (2017), William Forsythe: Choreographic Objects (2018-2019).
+The West Gallery (known today as Bridgitt and Bruce Evans Family and Karen and Brian Conway Galleries), the largest exhibition space, has featured solo and group exhibitions.
+Highlights include: